Brillianttyagi/linear-regression-ML/README.md

 # Required Notebook
 * Jupiter notepad or Google colab
 # Required libries
-In this yoou will predict price of boston house
+In this you will predict price of boston house